ltammie/Bank/README.md

 # Info
 * language - Java
 * platform - any
-You need maven and any servlet container to compile a web archive and deploy it
+You need maven and any servlet container (ex.
+Apache Tomcat) to compile a web archive and deploy it

 # Usage
 Run: